Accountants made a median salary of $71,550 in 2019. The best-paid 10 percent made $124,450 that year, while the lowest-paid 10 percent made $44,480.

 Having strong analytical skills is what helps accountants use logic to solve problems.
-They read, analyze, compare, and interpret numbers to help an individual or organization manage and understand their accounts and finances.
-They use this skill to solve mathematical problems, perform critical thinking, problem solving, and plan formulation.
+They read, analyze, compare, and interpret numbers to help individuals or organizations manage and understand their accounts and finances.
+They use this skill to solve mathematical problems, perform critical thinking, problem-solving, and plan formulation.

 An accountant’s role is critical to a company.
-Accountability makes an accountant obliged or legally responsible to do the part of his/her job professionally.
+Accountability makes an accountant obliged or legally responsible for doing the part of his/her job professionally.
 Since they are dealing with the financial statements of an individual or an organization, they need to make sure that these records are accurate.
-Inaccuracy of financial statements may cause the responsible party to pay for any losses or even face legal consequences.
+Financial statements’ inaccuracy may cause the responsible party to pay for any losses or even face legal consequences.

-There are different paths you can take to become an accountant, depending on the type of accounting career you want to pursue.
+You can take different paths to become an accountant, depending on the type of accounting career path you want to pursue.
 However, there are basic requirements that you should complete to become successful in any of those accounting career types.